davidhartsough/fosteringflourishing.org/src/pages/needs/psychological/emotion.md

   - Develop positive affect
   - Regulate and stabilize emotions

-### Consider your needs

-//
-Consider how much positive emotion you need and how often you need it.
-Some personality types, such as extroversion, might be more inclined to a naturally high positive affect, whereas

 ### Fulfill your needs

 Be intentional about building the emotional well-being you need by cultivating positive emotion, developing positive affect, and regulating your emotional stability.